×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We actually paid someone before we came to set up our home.
 But, in my husband's business that is something that we do.
 Locate and set up housing for foreigners in India.
 So, we base it on location to malls, stores, and other places we find expats like to frequent.
-We also, consider the place of employment along with cost," remarked one member in Ahmedabad, India.
+We also, consider the place of employment along with cost," explained one expat living in Ahmedabad, India, India.

 Get Quote